-FMC Technologies, Inc. 1803 Gears Road Houston, Texas 77067
+FMC Technologies, Inc. 5875 N. Sam Houston Parkway W. Houston, Texas 77086

-Notice of Annual Meeting of Stockholders May 2, 2012 and Proxy Statement
+Notice of Annual Meeting of Stockholders May 3, 2013 and Proxy Statement

-FMC TECHNOLOGIES, INC. 1803 GEARS ROAD HOUSTON, TX 77067
+FMC TECHNOLOGIES, INC. 5875 N. SAM HOUSTON PKWY.
+W. HOUSTON, TX 77086

-VOTE BY INTERNET - www.proxyvote.com
+${\tt VOTE~BY~INTERNET~-} \underline{www.proxyvote.com}$

 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time the day before the cut-off date or meeting date.
+Eastern Time on May 2, 2013.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.